kervi/kervi/_doc/overview.rst

 ######################

 The hart of a kervi application is the Application class.
-You must create an Application instance as the very first
-in your application.
+You must create an Application instance as the very first  operation in your application.

-The Application class prepares your application it figures out if you are using a Raspberry Pi as your board and loads required driveres.
-It also loads a web server that serves the files to the browser.
+The Application class prepares your application.
+It figures out if you are using a Raspberry Pi as your board and loads required driveres.
+It also loads a web server that serves the UI files to the browser.

 ######################
 Dashboards (line 5-11)